AlexWendland/topological-connect-four/README.md

 Make sure you are on a system with python 3.11 installed and it has poetry installed in it.

 When first cloning the repo run the following steps.
+Please do it!!

 ```
 > poetry install